-Students have the opportunity to pursue a concentration in three distinct areas of the field: Disability Ministry, Disability Leadership, and Disability Policy.
-The Disability Ministry emphasis recognizes and responds to the growing presence of people with disabilities within the church.
-Graduates with this concentration complete specialized coursework that prepares them to establish, build and lead disability ministries within a congregational setting.
-Graduates will be agents for change within the Christian church around the world.
-Students pursuing the Disability Leadership concentration gain the knowledge, skills and experience to evaluate, establish, build and lead successful disability programs within a range of organizational settings in the public, private and religious sectors.
-This concentration additionally prepares graduates to provide their expertise in the development of effective organizational leaders with disabilities.
-The Disability Policy concentration is designed for professionals interested in shaping policies that impact persons with disabilities.
+Students have the opportunity to pursue a concentration in two distinct areas of the field:

+- The Disability Ministry Concentration recognizes and responds to the growing presence of people with disabilities within the church.
+Students in this concentration complete specialized coursework that prepares them to establish, build and lead disability ministries within a congregational setting.
+Graduates will be agents for change within the Christian church around the world. - The Disability Policy Concentration is designed for professionals interested in shaping policies that impact persons with disabilities.
 Specialized coursework prepares students to take a proactive role in defining and enacting policies at the government, corporate, or organizational level that reflect and recognize the needs and value of people with disabilities.
 As policy shapers and makers, graduates are ideally positioned to become agents of positive change within their organization and beyond.

-The Disability Studies program offers a highly reflective curriculum that challenges students to reexamine, reevaluate and redefine perceptions of what it means to be disabled - as well as what it means to be human.
-The practicum component of the degree allows candidates to gain valuable hands-on experience working with and for people with disabilities, in a setting of their choice that best reflects their professional goals.
-Interdisciplinary courses illuminate the intersections between a broad range of academic fields - from education to philosophy to sociology to legal and political issues to health and to theology - as they apply to persons with disabilities.
-Combining theory, evaluation and experiential learning, the M.A. in Disability Studies prepares leaders and thinkers to challenge and change the way communities, organizations, government agencies and religious institutions interact and engage with people experiencing disability.
+The Disability Studies program offers a highly reflective curriculum that challenges students to reexamine, reevaluate, and redefine perceptions of what it means to be disabled-as well as what it means to be human.
+Practicum components within coursework enable candidates to gain valuable hands-on experience, working with and for people with disabilities, in a setting of their choice that best reflects their professional goals.
+Interdisciplinary courses illuminate the intersections between a broad range of academic fields-health, education, sociology, law, politics, philosophy, and theology-as they apply to persons with disabilities.
+Combining theory, evaluation, and experiential learning, the M.A. in Disability Studies prepares leaders and thinkers to challenge and change the way communities, organizations, government agencies, and religious institutions interact and engage with people experiencing disabilities.

 Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Additional admission requirements for the Graduate Program in Disability Studies are:
+Specific admission requirements for the Graduate Program in Disability Studies are: